liu3zhenlab/protmap/README.md

 alnmatch | ratio of the matched amino acid length to the alignment amino acid length protmatch | ratio of the matched amino acid length to the protein length

+### Algorithm
+Step 1: miniprot to map proteins to the reference and generate a GFF file
+Step 2: filter miniprot ouptuts
+1. Extract mRNA entries in the GFF input
+2. Group mRNA hits if the regions of mRNAs overlap
+3. For mRNAs in each group, perform pairwise comparisons to see if CDS overlaps significantly.
+Two mRNA overlaps if the overlapping regions consist of a high ratio (>=50%) of the total CDS length to either mRNA.
+4. Subgroups are formed in a group if non-overlapping mRNAs exist
+5. For each subgroup, only pass one mRNA with the longest "match".
+The "match" is determined by multiplying the identity with the alignment length.

 ## Contacts
 Please report isssues or email [Sanzhen Liu](liu3zhen@ksu.edu) for questions.